nahhhhhhhhaha/nah.github.io/README.md

 # 👋 Hi there!
 I'm Phan Thanh Mỹ Huyền

-🎓 I'm a **Computer Science student** at **University of Information Technology (UIT – VNUHCM)**.
+🎓 I'm a first year **Computer Science student** at **University of Information Technology (UIT – VNUHCM)**.
 💻 Passionate about **AI, Computer Vision, Web Development**, and **Game Programming**.

 ---

 ## 💡 About Me
 - 🧠 I love turning ideas into real applications through code.
-- 🎮 Enjoy creating interactive projects and experimenting with computer graphics.
+- 🎮 Want to create interactive projects and experiment with computer graphics.
 - 🤝 I enjoy teamwork, sharing knowledge, and learning from others.
 - 📍 Based in **Ho Chi Minh City, Vietnam**.